pallets/quart/docs/broadcast_tutorial.rst

 To complete the app we need to accept messages and then broadcast them to every client.
 The latter part is best achieved by each client having its own Queue which it receives messages on before broadcasting them.
-The following snippet acheives this,
+The following snippet achieves this,

 .. code-block:: python